F.A.Q.s about unionizing in the online media industry

 Often these messages are delivered by management via email as well as individual and group meetings.
 Most anti-union campaigns use the same script – one example is management’s unsuccessful anti-union campaign at Thrillist.
 Management is not allowed to interrogate, intimidate or threaten you over your union activity.
 If you feel your rights have been infringed upon, contact the WGAE.

 I’M A VIDEO EMPLOYEE.
 WHY WOULD I JOIN THE WRITERS GUILD?

 The Writers Guild represents many people in production.
 Just recently at Vox Media, video APs, producers, editors, directors, and shooters as well as motion graphics designers, production/audio technicians, coordinators, managers, and directors unionized with the Writers Guild.
 Prior to that, around 250 production employees at Vice Media including producers, APs, researchers, coordinators, and archivist for the departments Viceland, Vice Digital Video and Vice on HBO unionized as well.

-In addition to the digital media industry, the Writers Guild organized production in the reality TV/nonfiction industry.
+In addition to the online media industry, the Writers Guild organized production in the reality TV/nonfiction industry.

-Ultimately, the employees set the priorities for what gets bargained into a contract and the Writers Guild is well-equipped to represent an array of digital media professionals.
+Ultimately, the employees set the priorities for what gets bargained into a contract and the Writers Guild is well-equipped to represent an array of online media professionals.

 WON’T THIS TAKE DECISION-MAKING AWAY FROM US BY MAKING US FOLLOW ARCANE UNION RULES/PROTOCOLS?